TV Brasília: Visual branding

-And on April 20, 1997, in commemoration of 37 years of TV Brasília, a sphere with the map of Brasilia was used, in reference to the name of the broadcaster.
-Along with the new brand, a new visual identity was adopted, completely redesigned and in line with the trends of the time and the slogan that was used by the broadcaster was "Must see", the vignette of the time showed people opening the camera lens in Brasilia and making a gesture of looking.
-In December 1999 the logo undergoes subtle updates in its programming and visual identity with the arrival of RedeTV!
-The logo was maintained until 2002, one year after Paulo Octávio Organizations acquired 100% of the issuer's shares.
+On April 20, 1997, in commemoration of 37 years of TV Brasília, a sphere with the map of Brasilia was used, in reference to the name of the broadcaster.
+Along with the new brand, a new visual identity was adopted, completely redesigned; and, in line with the trends of the time and the "Must see" slogan that was used by the broadcaster, the vignette of the time showed people opening the camera lens in Brasilia and making a gesture of looking.
+In December 1999, with the arrival of RedeTV!, the logo underwent subtle updates.
+That logo was maintained until 2002, one year after Organizações Paulo Octávio acquired 100% ownership.

-In 2002, already belonging to the Paulo Octávio Group, TV Brasília started to use the name "Canal 6" more than its own, in order to signal to the viewer that the company had changed owner and objectives.
-The number 6 became the symbol as an attempt to become more popular in the market, all programs, brands and its visual identity in general were updated, keeping no memory of the time when it was administered by the Associated Diaries, the logo became a simple 6, changing the traditional blue color to a golden yellow.
-The solution proved to be precarious because TV Brasília operated on different channels in the most different cities in Brasília.
+In 2002, already belonging to the Organizações Paulo Octávio, TV Brasília started to use the name "Canal 6" more than its own, in order to signal to the viewer that the company had changed owner and objectives.
+The number 6 became the symbol in an attempt to become more popular in the market.
+All programs, brands, and its visual identity in general were updated, with no memory of the time when the station was owned by the Associated Diaries; the logo became a simple 6, changing the traditional blue color to a golden yellow.
+The solution proved to be problematic because TV Brasília operated on different channels in different cities in Brasília.

 On June 1, 2003, the broadcaster became the first affiliate of the recently created Rede 21 of Grupo Bandeirantes de Comunicação, and with this new era, a new visual identity was developed, highly contemporary and aligned with the market of the time.
 The solution, therefore, was to fix TV Brasília and not the channel.
-Ruth Reis, who was part of Rede Globo's creative teams, accepted the challenge.
-The spiral that circulates around the force radiating pole.
-The center that exports information.
-In other words, TV Brasília and its relationship with the cities of the Federal District. new news, police, sports, entertainment, series and even humorous videos were launched, the visual identity was responsible for Ruth Reis, Toni Lucena and Rubens Duarte, more later for Aguinaldo Abreu and Diego Brandão.
+Ruth Reis, who was part of Rede Globo's creative teams, accepted the challenge: with a logo with a spiral that circulates around the force radiating pole and the center that signifies broadcasting information.
+In other words, showing TV Brasília and its relationship with the cities of the Federal District.
+New news, police, sports, entertainment, and even humorous video series were launched, The visual identity was credited to Ruth Reis, Toni Lucena, and Rubens Duarte, and latterly to Aguinaldo Abreu and Diego Brandão.

-In 2008, TV Brasília partially returned to Diários Associados, and in July of the same year, it became affiliated again with RedeTV !, therefore, in October 2008, the previous logo was updated, gaining a more "flat" and less 3D appearance, seeking to update the market news.
-In the following year, its programs were visually modified and in April 2010, with the celebration of the 50th anniversary of the channel, a new vignette, a ringing sound and a new slogan was launched: TV that sees the city in its own way.
+In 2008, TV Brasília partially returned to Diários Associados; and, in July of the same year, it became affiliated again with RedeTV!.
+Therefore, in October 2008, the previous logo was updated, gaining a more "flat" and less three-dimensional appearance.
+In the following year, its programs were visually modified and in April 2010, with the celebration of the 50th anniversary of the channel, a new vignette, a ringing sound, and a new slogan was launched: "TV that sees the city in its own way".